 When it comes to losing baby weight, why does it seem like some women return to their pre-pregnancy size faster than the rest of us could inhale a tray of brownies in the third trimester?
 The truth is, for many new moms losing baby weight can be a lengthy and frustrating process.
 But with the right amount of patience and dedication, it can be done.
 Here are some tips to help you on your own path to shedding those pesky pregnancy pounds.

 Get a jogging stroller – Running or jogging offers a multitude of benefits for a new mom, and with a jogging stroller you won’t even need anyone to watch the baby while you run all your problems away.
-It helps you de-stress, it’s great cardio, and gets you out of the house and into the fresh air.
+You can place the baby in the stroller with toys for 3 month old so that it won’t require your constant attention as it’ll be happy playing with the toys while the entire time you concentrate on jogging and pushing the stroller.
+A jogging stroller can help you de-stress, it’s great cardio, and gets you out of the house and into the fresh air.

 If you’re not hungry, don’t eat – It’s tempting to poke your head in the fridge every time you put the baby down for a nap, or set her up in the swing, or really anytime you find your hands free for a moment.
 Resist the urge to snack frivolously and focus on more productive stuff instead – like catching up on The Bachelor.